 Packing some food and snacks is a good idea as there is only a burger van in each car park, there is no cafe when walking to Pen Y Fan.

 Take a fair amount of water, I didn’t see anywhere that I could refill my water bottle on the walk.

 The toilets in the car park were pretty bad with no toilet roll when I went so pack some extra just in case!

-As I also said, you are climbing a mountain so comfortable and appropriate clothes and footwear are needed.
+As I also said, you are climbing a mountain so comfortable and appropriate clothing and footwear are needed to walk Pen Y Fan.
 I wore my Merrell Siren Sport Q2 shoes which were great and so comfy!